mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 #### Define `collapseIcon`

-The icon used to collapse the children of a item (rendered when this item is expanded) is now defined as a slot both on the Tree View and the `TreeItem` components.
+The icon used to collapse the children of an item (rendered when this item is expanded) is now defined as a slot both on the Tree View and the `TreeItem` components.

 If you were using the `ExpandMore` icon from `@mui/icons-material`,